gd-docs/gd-docs/docs/endpoints/comments/uploadGJComment21.md

 - `-1` if the request was rejected
 - `-10` if the user is permanently comment banned (directly by RobTop, prior to 2.11).
 This displays a message to contact support with the player's user ID.
-- `temp_{time}_{reason}` if the user is temporarily comment banned (by an Elder Moderator/RobTop), with `time` representing the number of seconds left until the user is unbanned.
-Traditionally, this value would be capped at 34 days and 22 hours, even if the ban was longer.
-If no ban reason is provided, the last section, including the underscore is omitted (`temp_{time}`)
+- `temp_{time}_{reason}` if the user/IP is temporarily comment banned (by an Elder Moderator/RobTop), with `time` representing the number of seconds left until the user is unbanned.
+The servers cap the time at 34 days and 22 hours (3020399 seconds) even if the ban is longer.
+If no ban reason was provided, the reason value and its separator are omitted (`temp_{time}`)

 ## Example